royceltd/django-royce-bulksms/README.md

 ### Using User interface

 - Add Your API key and Sender Id under settings menu
-- Under Bulk SMS clieck send to phone number.
+- Under Bulk SMS click send to phone number.
 Eneter your phone number to test the integration
 - All SMS sent by the system(both In UI and in Views) will be under Outbox menu

 ### Sending from a View